gucorpling/gentle/README.md

 # GENTLE

-Repository for the Genre Tests for Linguistic Evaluation (GENTLE)
+Repository for the Genre Tests for Linguistic Evaluation (GENTLE) Corpus

-This repository contains release versions of the Genre Tests for Linguistic Evaluation (GENTLE), a corpus of English texts from
+This repository contains release versions of the Genre Tests for Linguistic Evaluation (GENTLE) corpus, an English out-of-domain test set following the same multilayer annotations found in the [GUM corpus](https://gucorpling.org/gum/).
+The texts are of the following 8 genres:

   * dictionary entries
   * live esports commentary